oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 To prevent the Service Worker from being unregistered, the Service Worker registration must happen as first step of the application start, and before any user interaction.
 Starting the Service worker before the rest of the application, and the fact that [there is no way to remove a Service Worker from an active application](https://www.w3.org/TR/service-workers/#navigator-service-worker-unregister), reduces the risk of an XSS attack being able to prevent the Service Worker from being registered.

-### Security Considerations

-Regardless of the particular architecture chosen, these additional security considerations limit the risk of token exfiltration:

-* The authorization server SHOULD restrict access tokens to strictly needed resources, to avoid escalating the scope of the attack.
-* To avoid information disclosure from ID Tokens, the authorization server SHOULD NOT include any ID token claims that aren't used by the frontend.
-* Refresh tokens should be used in accordance with the guidance in {{refresh_tokens}}.

 Authorization Code Flow {#authorization_code_flow}
 =======================